Medically reviewed by Dr. Erica Irish

 When this happens, their bodies respond with symptoms that are usually visible.
-The most common food allergy is to certain proteins, so your Frenchie will need to eat more lean meat.
+The most common food allergy is to certain proteins, so your Frenchie will need to eat more lean novel proteins or hydrolyzed proteins.

 Some French bulldog owners have opted for a raw food diet.